xitu/graphql.github.io/README.md

 ### Publish the Website

-Once pushed to the `source` branch, CI will publish http://graphql.cn/
+Once pushed to the `zh-Hans` branch, CI will publish to http://graphql.cn/

 ## Contributors